Rhettkd/Password-Manager/README.md

 - **Password Storage**: Securely store login details in `data.json`.
 - **Password Update**: Easily update passwords.
 - **Password Retrieval**: Quickly retrieve and copy passwords to the clipboard.
+- **File Seperation**: Making it so the whole program isnt on one file.

 ## Installation and Requirements
 - Python 3